vanus-labs/vanus-connect/connectors/source-github/README.md

 - Have a running Vanus cluster
 - Vsctl Installed

-1. Export the VANUS_GATEWAY environment variable (the ip should be a host-accessible address of the vanus-gateway service)
+1. Export the VANUS_GATEWAY environment variable (the IP should be a host-accessible address of the vanus-gateway service)

 ```shell
 export VANUS_GATEWAY=192.168.49.2:30001